Graphics drivers

 Driver installation fails

-- Disable antivirus temporarily - Some antivirus software blocks driver installations
+• Disable antivirus temporarily – Some antivirus blocks driver installations

 Games not performing well

-- Check GPU power settings - Ensure GPU is set to maximum performance
+• Check GPU power settings - Set GPU to maximum performance

 Multiple GPUs